-Because a large portion of businesses invest their resources into developing a brand name which is readily identified with the type of goods or services a business provides, the law protects that investment as a Trademark or Service Mark.
+Many businesses invest their resources into developing a brand name which is readily identified with the type of goods or services a business provides; the law protects that investment as a Trademark or Service Mark.
 A Trademark is another name for brand name and is used to identify the source of a good.
 A Service Mark is a name for a brand name used to identify the source of a service.
 Some common brand names are Coke, H&R Block and Nike.

 As well as identifying the goods and services, a mark serves as a guarantee of quality.
 If you purchase a pair of shoes from Nike, you know what to expect.

 - Trademarks are used on products (goods) (Hostess Twinkies, Dell computers).